stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-ubuntu2004-for-57.md

 ---
-id: compile-using-ubuntu20.04
+id: compile-using-ubuntu20.04-for-57
-sidebar_position: 5.14
+sidebar_position: 5.14.2
 ---

-# Compile StoneDB on Ubuntu 20.04
+# Compile StoneDB for MySQL5.7 on Ubuntu 20.04

-This topic describes how to compile StoneDB on Ubuntu 20.04.
+This topic describes how to compile StoneDB for MySQL5.7 on Ubuntu 20.04.
 ## Precautions
 Ensure that the tools and third-party libraries used in your environment meet the following version requirements: